C++23 · GPU-First · In Development · Late 2027

 Motion Vectors & TAA

 Graph-owned motion vector texture with camera/static reprojection.
-Halton(2,3) jittered TAA with neighborhood clamping, plus camera view history for any temporal consumer.
+In-house TAA with neighborhood clamping, plus camera view history available to any temporal consumer.

 Temporal Foundation